 Glossary Of Massage & Bodywork Terms

 Chair Massage - is administered while the client is clothed and seated in a specially designed chair.
 These chairs most often slope forward allowing access to the large muscles of the back.
-On-site massage usually lasts between 15 and 30 minutes and is intended to relax and improve circulation.
+On-site massage usually lasts between 15 and 30 minutes per person and is intended to relax, reduce muscular tension, and improve circulation.

 Cranio-Sacral – is a technique for finding and correcting cerebral and spinal imbalances or blockages that may cause sensory, motor or intellectual dysfunction.